sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Bidi functions for LuaTeX
+Short desc    : Bidi functions for LuaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The package attempts to emulate the XeTeX bidi package, in teh
+Descript     : The package attempts to emulate the XeTeX bidi package, in teh
              : context of LuaTeX.
 ```